-Ana is a pursuing her M.S. with Dr. Anderson, studying the effects of introduced species in our Colombian Hippo project and the socio-ecological implications of introduced Arapaima.
+Ana is a pursuing her M.S. with Dr. Anderson, studying the effects of introduced species in our Colombian Hippo project and the socio-ecological implications of introduced Arapaima nit he Colombian Amazon.
 After graduating from Florida International University with her B.S. in Environmental Studies, her work with the National Park Service and interest in freshwater ecosystems makes her a unique and essential asset to our team.

 Brenna is a Ph.D student with Tropical Rivers Lab at Florida International University.
 In her former position as TRL’s lab manager, her research focused on the analysis of networks connecting organizations working in Amazon conservation.
-Her doctoral research focuses on using citizen science, environmental education, and biocultural perspectives as tools to improve ecological restoration success.
+Her doctoral research explores the effects of transformations in connectivity on South Florida freshwater ecosystems and biocultural perspectives as tools to improve ecological restoration success.

 Nadia Seeteram is a PhD student in the Tropical Rivers Lab at Florida International University.
 Before joining the TRL lab, she held positions at the Governor’s Office of Storm Recovery in NY and at the U.S. EPA’s National Exposure Research Lab in Athens, GA.
 Her current research focuses on the use of social media as a climate change communication/ engagement tool.